"Yeah, well, I'm gonna go build my own theme park! With blackjack! And hookers! In fact, forget the park!"

 - NASCAR Racers: Megan temporarily left Fastex to start her own racing team.

-- Fed up with the bureaucratic crap at the Citadel, Garrus Vakarian traveled to Omega and formed a task force to antagonize the local criminals and warlords.
+- Mass Effect: Fed up with the bureaucratic crap at the Citadel, Garrus Vakarian traveled to Omega and formed a task force to antagonize the local criminals and warlords.
 He gained so much notoriety as "Archangel" that he forced an Enemy Mine between the Blue Suns, Eclipse and Blood Pack, the three most powerful crime syndicates in the lawless Terminus Systems, and you find him just as they're gearing up to (try to) kill him.

 - In Tokyo Xtreme Racer 3, an ex-member of the racing team Unlimited forms a spinoff called Neo Limited.